← MRI Terms

 • Neural foraminal narrowing: narrowing of the side opening where a nerve exits the spine

-When I see facet hypertrophy on MRI, I immediately look next at the canal, lateral recess, and foramen to see whether the enlarged joint is crowding a nerve.
+When I see facet hypertrophy on MRI, I look next at the canal, lateral recess, and foramen to see whether the enlarged joint is crowding a nerve.

 You can learn more about these narrowing patterns here: